-Looking for a Asian food dinner that’s real, healthy and delicious?
-I’ve got just the thing for you – kielbasa fried rice!
-Of course, it could be cooked with shrimp, beef, chicken or pork, but the kielbasa adds an amazing amount of flavor and body.
-Plus, it’s 100% real, no chemicals or artificial anything.
-Pure, delicious and healthy!
+Looking for an Asian food dinner that's real, healthy, and delicious?
+I've got just the thing for you – kielbasa fried rice!
+Of course, it could be cooked with shrimp, beef, chicken, or pork, but the kielbasa adds an amazing amount of flavor and body.
+Plus, it's 100% real, with no chemicals or artificial anything.
+Pure, delicious, and healthy!

-So, I’ve been looking for Chinese or Asian recipes with real food ingredients that are easy and could be made within thirty minutes or so.
+So, I've been looking for Chinese or Asian recipes with real food ingredients that are easy and can be made within thirty minutes or so.
 One Sunday afternoon after church, the kids were super whiny and cranky, so we decided to put them in the double stroller and go for a walk.
 Our neighbor, Rimmel, saw us walking by and invited us in.
-Now, he and his family moved into our neighborhood almost a year ago and we are very excited as most of the people on our street are private, with grown kids who stick to themselves.
-But Rimmel and Elizabeth are super sweet, parents of two little ones, and are wanting to make friends.
+Now, he and his family moved into our neighborhood almost a year ago, and we are very excited as most of the people on our street are private, with grown kids who stick to themselves.
+But Rimmel and Elizabeth are super sweet, parents of two little ones, and want to make friends.

-So, we went in to hang out and Elizabeth was cooking fried rice.
+So, we went in to hang out, and Elizabeth was cooking fried rice.
 I had honestly never made it before and was surprised by how easy it is to make!
-Rimmel is actually from the Phillipines so she makes Asian dishes several times a week for him.
-She had already cooked the rice, and just added in sausage, chopped up carrots, peas, peppers and spices and sauteed it all together in sesame oil.
+Rimmel is actually from the Philippines, so she makes Asian dishes several times a week for him.
+She had already cooked the rice and just added in sausage, chopped up carrots, peas, peppers, and spices, and sauteed it all together in sesame oil.
 Now, I can do that!

 Essential Oils Add Tons of Body and Flavor and Therapeutic Properties!

-The best part is, I got to use my prized essential oils to add a ton of body and flavor.
-Lemon is a must (read all about it here) – I added about 5 drops (so much easier than squeezing 20 lemons!), and had Marjoram on-hand.
-I just added 2 drops of it as it is pretty strong.
-Thyme, sage, basil, oregano, ginger, fennel, Citrus Fresh blend or even orange would be nice!
+The best part is I got to use my prized essential oils to add a ton of body and flavor.
+Lemon is a must – I added about 5 drops (so much easier than squeezing 20 lemons!) and had Marjoram on hand.
+I just added 2 drops of it, as it is pretty strong.
+Thyme, sage, basil, oregano, ginger, fennel, Citrus Fresh blend, or even orange would be nice!

-While the rice is cooking, I sauteed the bell peppers and onions first in my cast-iron skillet (where to buy).
-I only use cast-iron as anything with Teflon is carcinogenic.
-Stainless steel is also safe, but I like cast-iron better because it cooks the food evenly and conducts heat very well, plus my skillets are very well-seasoned now and are just like non-stick pans!Print
+While the rice was cooking, I sauteed the bell peppers and onions first in my cast-iron skillet (where to buy).
+I only use cast iron, as anything with Teflon is carcinogenic.
+Stainless steel is also safe, but I like cast iron better because it cooks the food evenly and conducts heat very well; plus, my skillets are very well-seasoned now and are just like non-stick pans!Print